Top Five Lena Horne Films

 Till The Clouds Roll By is fairly typical of many of Lena’s movie roles, in that she only appears as a memorable specialty singer.
 However, in this film, Lena is, actually, one of only a handful of performers to sing more than once over the course of the entire movie.
 Till The Clouds Roll By tells the (highly fictionalized) biography of composer Jerome Kern (played by Robert Walker) and the film is peppered with renditions of Kern’s songs sung by a, seemingly, endless parade of popular ‘40s singing stars, including Angela Lansbury, Judy Garland, and, of course, Lena.
 The film’s opening, actually, consists of an abridged version of the musical Show Boat’s first act, with Lena playing the part of Julie LaVerne.
 As Julie, Lena gives an unforgettable performance of “Can’t Help Lovin’ Dat Man” and, originally, she was even set to sing the song “Bill” during the sequence, as well.
 But, unfortunately, that song was, eventually, cut (most likely due to time constraints).
 When Show Boat was made into a full-length movie musical 5 years later, Lena had hoped to reprise her dream role as Julie, but racial tensions at the time caused the studio to cast the less-controversial Ava Gardner in the role.
 Regardless, Lena’s performances in this film are pure magic.
 Originally, the real Jerome Kern was heavily involved in the production of Till The Clouds Roll By but, sadly, the talented composer ended up passing away before filming could be completed.
 Of course, at the end of the day, Till The Clouds Roll By is really just a showcase for Kern’s songs, and there are plenty.
 Including Lena, this film features show-stopping performances from some of the best singers that have ever lived and that alone makes this a movie worth watching.

 Adapted from the stage musical of the same name, The Wiz features a stunningly beautiful Lena in her very last film role.
 The movie is a modern urbanized adaptation of L. Frank Baum’s iconic novel, The Wonderful Wizard of Oz.
 Produced by Berry Gordy’s Motown Productions, the movie stars Diana Ross as Dorothy, a young kindergarten teacher still living with her aunt and uncle in the apartment she grew up in.
 During a violent snowstorm, Dorothy finds herself magically transported to the Land of Oz and must find some way to get herself back home again.
 One of the unique things about this retelling of Baum’s classic story is that Oz has the appearance of a fantasy version of New York City.
-The New York State Pavilion left behind from the 1964 World’s Fair is transformed into Munchkinland for the film and the Emerald City sequence was even filmed on location at the World Trade Center.
+The New York State Pavilion left behind from the 1964 World’s Fair was transformed into Munchkinland for the film and the Emerald City sequence was even filmed on location at the World Trade Center.
 Behind the scenes, the casting of the 33-year-old Diana Ross as a 24-year-old Dorothy caused its share of controversy.
 Berry Gordy, originally, intended to cast the more youthful Stephanie Mills from the Broadway production, but was overruled by producer Rob Cohen.
 Original director John Badham (who had previously directed Saturday Night Fever), actually, left the production after hearing that Ross had been cast as Dorothy, believing that although she was a great actress/singer that she simply wasn’t right for the part.
 So, Lena’s very own son-in-law, Sidney Lumet, ended up taking over as director, instead.
 At the end of the day, it’s the Quincy Jones produced musical numbers that truly make this film worth watching.
 Although Lena only appears in a few short scenes in The Wiz, it’s her transcendent and powerful performance as Glinda that give this movie its resonance and emotional weight.
 The Wiz, also, features a rare chance to see Lena perform an R&B-style musical number, rather than the more jazzy performances she’s known for.
 Now a beloved cult film, The Wiz is a must-see for fans of both Lena and Motown.

 For my honorable mention, I have chosen this little-known film that features Lena in a very rare dramatic role.
 Set in the 1900s, Death of a Gunfighter tells the story of Marshal Frank Patch (Richard Widmark), an old-fashioned Western lawman in a town ready to move on into the modern era.
 When Frank kills a man in self-defense, the citizens ask him to resign his post.
 However, Frank refuses to do so, reminding them that they had previously promised him that he could remain marshal for as long as he wished.
 The city’s elder statesmen are determined to put the town’s “Wild West” days behind them and decide that the only way to get Frank out of the way for good is with violence.
 Lena plays the part of Claire Quintana, Frank’s longtime girlfriend and madam of the local brothel.
 Although a very enjoyable Western in its own right, Death of a Gunfighter is probably most famous for its very unusual director’s credit.
 The film began with Robert Totten in the director’s seat, but after several on set clashes with Richard Widmark, Totten was replaced with director Don Siegel.
 However, Siegel didn’t feel comfortable taking full directing credit for the film since Totten had already directed more than half of it by the time he'd taken over.
 So, instead, a pseudonym was created for the director’s credit: “Alan Smithee”.
 Ever since then, the name “Alan Smithee” has been famously used within the entertainment industry whenever a director wishes to completely disown a film.
 But, ironically (and quite hilariously), the direction in Death of a Gunfighter was, actually, widely praised by critics at the time, who marveled at the great skill of its “new” director, Alan Smithee.